eladb/CLHoppingViewController/README.md

 In the main storyboard:

   1. Add a `UIViewController` with custom class `MyStartupViewController`.
 Make it the initial view controller of the app.
-  1. Add a `UIViewcontroller` with custom class `MySplashViewController`.
+  1. Add a `UIViewController` with custom class `MySplashViewController`.
 Set it's storyboard identifier to `splash`.
   1. Add a `UIViewController` with custom class `MyOnboardingViewController`.
 Set it's storyboard identifier to `onboarding`.
   1. Add a `UINavigationController` with a storyboard identifier of `main`.